Matchmaking API

 .- FillRoom: Fills up rooms (oldest first) to get players together as fast as possible.
 Default.

-- SerialMatching: Distributes players across available rooms sequentially but takes filter into account.
+- SerialMatching: Distributes players across available rooms sequentially but takes filters into account.
 Without filter, rooms get players evenly distributed.

 It is possible to create and join a Game Session